prateekcode/AndroidEssentialLibraries/README.md

 16. [Expandable Layout](https://github.com/cachapa/ExpandableLayout) : An expandable layout container for Android
 17. [WaveView](https://github.com/john990/WaveView) : A wave view of android,can be used as progress bar.
 18. [CarouselView](https://github.com/alirezat775/carousel-view) : Useful library for showing list in sliding mode or carousel mode
+19. [Material Cab](https://github.com/afollestad/material-cab) : 🚕 An Android & Kotlin library for placing and manipulating Contextual Action Bars in your UI.

 ## Chart